Dear Colleagues,

 Advanced Research Computing Facility

 We encourage users to actively manage their storage to optimize resources and promote sustainability in response to Microsoft's global storage reduction.
 Use OneDrive as your primary workspace and SharePoint/Shared Libraries for team projects; regularly review your files, delete duplicates and obsolete versions, and move or compress large, infrequently used items to stay within quotas.
-Nextcloud is offered as a secure, on‑premises secondary storage (up to 500 GB) to archive infrequently accessed OneDrive files, but it is not intended to replace OneDrive.
+Nextcloud is offered as a secure, on‑premises secondary storage to archive infrequently accessed OneDrive files, but it is not intended to replace OneDrive.
 Find more storage management tips here.

 Working remotely?
 There are some practical, security-minded tips in Work From Anywhere Guidelines (for Staff) to stay productive and safe: